Financial Advisor: Job Description

 |Loan Officer||Helps people and businesses get loans from banks and other lending institutions|

-Employment and Training Administration, U.S. Department of Labor, O*NET Online (visited September 24, 2017).
+Sources: Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook; Employment and Training Administration, U.S. Department of Labor, O*NET Online (visited October 15, 2018).